Municipal Courts

 The Trial

-A trial in municipal court is a fair, impartial, and public as in any other court.
+A trial in municipal court is fair, impartial, and public as in any other court.
 Under Texas law, you can be brought to trial only after a sworn complaint is filed against you.
-A complaint is the document which alleges what act you are supposed to have committed and that the act is unlawful.
+A complaint is a document that alleges what act you are supposed to have committed and that the act is unlawful.
 You can be tried only for what is alleged in the complaint.
 You have the following rights in court:

 1. The right to inspect the complaint before trial and have it read to you at the trial